-Meet a Memory Maker: Mridula Srivastava
+Meet a Fundraiser: Mridula Srivastava

 Ashwini was a nature lover.
 Walks and park visits were a cornerstone in their family’s lives.
 Even after Ashwini was diagnosed with Alzheimer’s disease, he and Mridula continued to walk together.
 Now, Mridula has taken on a big goal: She is visiting 150 parks during Canada’s 150th anniversary to raise awareness, fundraise and commemorate her late husband.